kevinyswong/kevinyswong.github.io/index.md

 or fanfare.
 Her father will box his mother's remains and bring them to a room that also houses others she'd grown up with.
 A gentle breeze in the air.
 The daughter knows that when she returns to work next week, she will have to rejoin her colleagues in the usual office banter.
-The sun is heavy this afternoon.
+The sun is heavy this afternoon but she knows too the sun does not shine for her.
 </p>

 <p>